code0monkey1/learn-typescript-fullstackopen/README.md

 ### Typescript Gotcha

-  > Even though you many not see any Typescript compile time errors, you can still come in to some kind of runtime error .
+  + > Even though you many not see any Typescript compile time errors, you can still come in to some kind of runtime error.
     >
     > This generally is seen in typescript apps the app is dealing with data request from external api's , whose data is not _known_ or _properly defined_ by the developer in the client  APP.
     >
     > So be **extremely careful while declaring types for the data retrieved from external API's**

 ---
 ### Typescript Language Quirks